BCGEU Logo

 I need better training.
 I need compassionate first responders, nurses and doctors who do not judge people based on their mental health, poverty, addictions and social location.
 Police do not make me or my clients safe.
 I need proper equipment.
 And me and my coworkers need the time and resources to talk with each other, debrief, process what is happening and learn from one another.
 We need time together when not having to be responding to crisis.

-• Jodie Mckinney
+• Jodie McKinney

 • Sara Davidson